 - Technical safeguards, such as risk assessments of network design, software design, and information processing; transmission and storage; implementation of measures to detect, prevent, and respond to system failures; and regular testing and monitoring of key controls.

 - Physical safeguards, such as detection, prevention, and response to intrusions, as well as protection against unauthorized access to (or use of) private information during or after collection, transportation, and destruction or disposal of the information.

-The New York State Attorney General enforces the SHIELD law, giving it regulatory teeth.
-Failure to implement a compliant information security program can result in injunctive relief and civil penalties up to $5,000 for “each violation” may be imposed against an organization and individual employees.
+The New York State Attorney General enforces the SHIELD Act, giving it regulatory teeth.
+Failure to implement a compliant information security program can result in injunctive relief and civil penalties up to $5,000 for “each violation.”
+These penalties can be imposed against an organization as well as individual employees.